Prepare Fork

 - Leave the selection that says "

-" checked - Click on the green
+Copy the main branch only" checked - Click on the green

-Create fork
+Create forkbutton

 - If you created a free organization (strongly recommended), you will see the display shown in the GIF below where you will choose your organization as the owner